-2.2.4.1 VALIDATION OF FLIGHTCREW LICENCES
+2.2.4.1 VALIDATION OF FLIGHT CREW LICENCES

-- (a) General requirements for validation. - (1) A person who holds a current and valid pilot licence issued by another Contracting State in accordance with ICAO Annex 1 may apply for a validation of such licence for use on aircraft registered in Curação. - The applicant for the validation certificate shall present to the Authority the foreign licence and evidence of the experience required by presenting the record (e.g. logbook). - (3) The applicant for the validation certificate shall present to the Authority evidence that he/she holds either a current medical certificate issued under Part 2 or a current medical certificate issued by the Contracting State that issued the applicant's licence. - (i) The Authority may allow the applicant to use his/her foreign medical certificate with the validation certificate provided that the medical certification requirements on which the foreign medical certificate was issued meet the requirements of Part 2, relevant to the licence held. - (4) The applicant for the validation certificate shall present to the Authority evidence of language proficiency in the English language as specified in 2.2.2 or shall demonstrate to the Authority the language proficiency skills as specified in 2.2.2. - (i) The validation shall be limited for use on Curaçao registered aircraft for use within Curaçao if the pilot is not proficient in the English language, as required by 2.2.2. - (5) Authority will verify the authenticity of the licence, ratings authorisations and the medical certificate with the state of licence issue prior to issuing the validation. - (6) The Authority will only validate ratings or authorisations on the foreign licence together with the validation of a licence - (7) The Authority may issue a validation certificate which will be valid for one year, provided the foreign licence, ratings or authorisations and the medical certificate remains valid.
+- (a) GENERAL REQUIREMENTS FOR VALIDATION. - (1) A person who holds a current and valid pilot licence issued by another Contracting State in accordance with ICAO Annex 1 may apply for validation of such licence for use on aircraft registered in Curaçao. - (2) The applicant for the validation certificate shall present to the Authority the foreign licence and the record (e.g., logbook) of evidence of required experience. - (3) The applicant for the validation certificate shall present to the Authority evidence that the applicant holds either a current medical certificate issued under this Part or a current medical certificate issued by the Contracting State that issued the applicant's licence. - (i) The Authority may allow the applicant to use the foreign medical certificate with the validation certificate, provided that the medical certification requirements on which the foreign medical certificate was issued meet the requirements of this Part, relevant to the licence held. - (4) The applicant for the validation certificate shall present to the Authority evidence of language proficiency in English and, if required, in the language of Curaçao, as specified in 2.2.2 of this Part or shall demonstrate to the Authority the language proficiency skills as specified in 2.2.2 of this Part.

-- (b) Validation certificate with PPL privileges. - (1) In addition to the requirements in item (a) above, the applicant for the validation certificate with PPL privileges shall have a foreign licence with at least PPL privileges. - (c) Validation certificate with PPL/IR, CPL, CPL/IR, MPL, ATPL, or FE privileges.
-In addition to the requirements in item (a) above, the applicant for a validation certificate for either a PPL/IR, CPL, CPL/IR, MPL, ATPL, or FE privileges, shall have the relevant foreign licence and meet the following requirements: - (1) The applicant for the validation certificate shall demonstrate, to the satisfaction of the Authority and relevant to the licence to be validated, knowledge of Curaçao's: - (i) Air Law; - (ii) Meteorology; - (iii) Operational procedures; - (iv) Radiotelephony; and - (v) Navigation. - (2) The applicant for the validation certificate shall complete a skill test for the relevant licence and ratings that he or she wants to be validated relevant to the privileges of the licence held; and - (3) Comply with the experience requirements set out in the table below:
+- (i) The validation shall be limited for use on Curaçao registrered aircraft for use within Curaçao if the pilot is not proficient in the English language, as required by 2.2.2 of this Part. - (5) The Authority will verify the authenticity of the licence, ratings, authorisations, and medical certificate with the State of Licence prior to issuing the validation. - (6) The Authority will only validate ratings or authorisations on the foreign licence together with the validation of a licence. - (7) The Authority may issue a validation certificate which will be valid for 1 year, provided the foreign licence, ratings, or authorisations and the medical certificate remain valid. - (b) Validation certificate with PPL privileges.
+In addition to the requirements of paragraph 2.2.4.1(a) of this subsection, the applicant for a validation certificate with PPL privileges shall have a foreign licence with at least PPL privileges. - (c) Validation certificate with PPL/IR, CPL, CPL/IR, MPL, ATPL, or FE privileges.
+In addition to the requirements in paragraph 2.2.4.1(a) of this subsection, the applicant for a validation certificate with PPL/IR, CPL, CPL/IR, MPL, ATPL, or FE privileges shall have a foreign licence with at least those privileges and shall meet the following requirements: - (1) The applicant for the validation certificate shall demonstrate, to the satisfaction of the Authority and relevant to the licence to be validated, knowledge of Curaçao's: - (i) Air law; - (ii) Meteorology; - (iii) Operational procedures; and - (iv) RT. - (2) The applicant for the validation certificate shall complete a skill test for the relevant licence and ratings that the applicant wants to be validated relevant to the privileges of the licence held; and - (3) The applicant shall comply with the experience requirements set out in the table below: